FrancisAl-j/RestAPI-TypeScript/README.md

 ## Things to remember

 - Do not put ("type": "module") the server won't run.
 Meaning you don't need to add that to your package.json file

+To get started
+go to file vite.config.ts and read the comment